Open all

 The drama department produces plays and at least one musical every year, plus playwriting competitions and student-led workshops.
 The lovely open-air theatre was opened by Agatha Christie in 1960 and a play is performed every summer term.

 The art department is housed in one of the nicest buildings on campus (with blockbuster views of the Downs) and has a very enthusiastic head at the helm who adapts the course to suit the strengths and interests of each cohort – there is currently a strong group of students interested in studying architecture and there’s talk of introducing A-level history of art.
+D&T is equally impressive with a number of rooms leading off from a huge main space with double-height ceilings equipped with every manner of tools.
+It’s a popular subject at GCSE and A-level, with many also opting for product design which lays the ground for careers in everything from architecture to fashion.

 Two hours a day are ringfenced for clubs, activities and societies, with over 130 for pupils to choose from including CCF, shooting, foraging and roller skating.
 Pupils are encouraged to mix it up and try options outside of their comfort zone.
 The Year 9s have a carousel afternoon once a week where they try out lots of different activities.
 The pupils also get a say in bringing in new clubs – one girl wanted to try boxing so one of the sports teachers took her for special classes.